 ABSTRACT

-Suspended sediment concentrations (SSC) and yields (SSY) were measured during storm and non-storm periods from undisturbed and human-disturbed portions of a small (1.8 km²), mountainous watershed that drains to a sediment-stressed coral reef.
+Suspended sediment concentrations (SSC) and yields (SSY) during storm and non-storm periods, 2012-2014, were measured from undisturbed and human-disturbed portions of a small (1.8 km²), mountainous watershed that drains to a sediment-stressed coral reef.
 Event-wise SSY (SSYEV) was calculated for 142 storms from measurements of water discharge (Q), turbidity (T), and SSC measured downstream of three key sediment sources: undisturbed forest, an aggregate quarry, and a village.
 SSC and SSYEV were significantly higher downstream of the quarry during both storm- and non-storm periods.
-The human-disturbed subwatershed accounted for an average of 71-87% of SSYEV from the total watershed, and has increased loads to the coast by 3.9x over natural background.
-Specific SSY (tons/area) from the disturbed quarry area was 49x higher than from natural forest compared with 8x higher from the village.
-The quarry, which covers 1.1% of the total watershed area, contributed 36% of total SSYEV at the outlet.
-Similar to mountainous watersheds in semi-arid and temperate climates, SSYEV from both the undisturbed and disturbed watersheds correlated closely with maximum event discharge (Qmax), event total precipitation and event total Q, but not with a precipitation erosivity index.
-Best estimates of annual SSYEV varied from 41-61 tons/yr (45-68 tons/km²/yr) from the undisturbed subwatershed, 310-388 tons/yr (350-441 tons/km²/yr) from the human-disturbed subwatershed, and 360-439 tons/yr (200-247 tons/km2/yr) from the total watershed.
-Sediment yield was very sensitive to disturbance; only 5.2% of the watershed is disturbed by humans but sediment yield increased significantly (3.9x).
-While unpaved roads are often identified as a source of sediment in humid forested regions, field observations suggested that most roads in the urban area were paved or stabilized with aggregate.
-Repeated surface disturbance at the quarry is a key process maintaining high rates of sediment generation.
-Given the large distance to other sources of building material, aggregate mining and associated sediment disturbance may be a critical sediment source on remote islands in the Pacific and elsewhere.
-Identification of sediment hotspots like the quarry using rapid, event-wise measures of suspended sediment yield will help efforts to mitigate sediment loads and restore coral reefs.
+The human-disturbed subwatershed (10.1% disturbed) accounted for an average of 87% of SSYEV from the watershed.
+Observed sediment yield (mass) to the coast, including human disturbed subwatersheds, was 3.9x the natural background.
+Specific SSY (mass/area) from the disturbed quarry area was 49x higher than from natural forest compared with 8x higher from the village area.
+Similar to mountainous watersheds in semi-arid and temperate climates, SSYEV from both the undisturbed and disturbed watersheds correlated closely with maximum event discharge (Qmax), event total precipitation and event total Q, but not with the Erosivity Index.
+Best estimates of annual SSY varied by method, from 45-143 tons/km²/yr from the undisturbed subwatershed, 441-598 tons/km²/yr from the human-disturbed subwatershed, and 241-368 tons/km2/yr from the total watershed.
+Sediment yield was very sensitive to disturbance; the quarry covers 1.1% of the total watershed area, but contributed 36% of SSYEV.
+Given the limited access to gravel for infrastructure development, sediment disturbance from local aggregate mining may be a critical sediment source on remote islands in the Pacific and elsewhere.
+Identification of erosion hotspots like the quarry using rapid, event-wise measures of suspended sediment yield will help efforts to mitigate sediment stress and restore coral reefs.

 Keywords:

-Sediment yield, volcanic islands, land use, storm events, coastal sediment load, American Samoa
+Suspended sediment yield, volcanic islands, land use, storm events, coastal sediment yield, American Samoa

 1. Introduction

-Human activities including deforestation, agriculture, road construction, mining, and urbanization alter the timing, composition, and amount of sediment loads to downstream ecosystems (Syvitski et al., 2005).
-Increased sediment loads can stress aquatic ecosystems, including coral reefs that occur near the outlets of impacted watersheds.
-Sediment impacts coral by decreasing light for photosynthesis and increasing sediment accumulation rates (Fabricius, 2005; Storlazzi et al., 2015).
-Anthropogenic sediment disturbance can be particularly high on volcanic islands in the humid tropics, which have a high potential for erosion due to high rainfall, extreme weather events, steep slopes, and erodible soils.
-Sediment yield in densely vegetated watersheds can be particularly sensitive to land clearing, which alters the fraction of exposed soil more than in sparsely-vegetated regions.
-The steep topography and small floodplains on small volcanic islands further limits sediment storage and the capacity of the watershed to buffer increased hillslope sediment supply.
-Such environments characterize many volcanic islands in the south Pacific where coral reefs are impacted by sediment.
+Human disturbances including deforestation, agriculture, roads, mining, and urbanization alter the timing, composition, and amount of sediment loads to downstream ecosystems (Syvitski et al., 2005).
+Increased sediment yields can stress aquatic ecosystems downstream of impacted watersheds, including coral reefs, by decreasing light for photosynthesis and increasing sediment accumulation rates (Fabricius, 2005; Storlazzi et al., 2015).
+Anthropogenic sediment disturbance can be particularly high on volcanic islands in the humid tropics, where erosion potential is high due to high rainfall and steep slopes (Milliman and Syvitski, 1992).
+The steep topography and small floodplains on small volcanic islands limits sediment storage and the buffering capacity of the watershed against increased hillslope sediment supply (Walling, 1999).
+Such environments characterize many volcanic islands in the South Pacific and elsewhere where many coral reefs are sediment-stressed (Bégin et al., 2014; Fallon et al., 2002; Hettler et al., 1997; Rotmann and Thomas, 2012).